grafana/agent/docs/developer/contributing.md

 fork will only be accepted once an upstream PR is opened to officially move the changes to the official module.

-Contributors should work with upstream to make their changes acceptable, and remove the `replace` directive as soon as possible.
+Contributors are expected to work with upstream to make their changes acceptable, and remove the `replace` directive as soon as possible.

 If upstream is unresponsive, consider choosing a different dependency or making a hard fork (i.e., creating a new Go module with the same source).